Eating a healthy diet along with exercise can help reduce problems as we age

 To support skin health, Heather Carrera, doctor of clinical nutrition at the office of Lesley James, MD in Pittsford, advises avoiding smoking, excessive alcohol, poor sleep and an inflammatory diet high in sugar and refined carbs.

-“That damages collogen production, which leads to the breakdown of skin’s integrity and leads to sagging,” she said.
+“That damages collagen production, which leads to the breakdown of skin’s integrity and leads to sagging,” she said.
 “Avoiding those things is a huge part.”
+Consuming foods rich in collagen can help in skin rejuvenation and restoration.
+If you have more questions about the benefits of collagen, get the facts here.

 It can also help to eat foods that contain collagen, like fish, chicken, bone broth.
 Carrera also said that vitamin C, a precursor to collagen production, is important.
 Foods such citrus fruits, strawberries and broccoli are rich in vitamin C.